- Travel and Places»

 No great or "quality" businesses are here

 Hawaii isn't "home" to many chain restaurants and retail stores that you can typically find in the rest of the contiguous states.
-We don't have Trader Joe's, Olive Garden, In-N-Out Burger, Five Guy's Burger, and Sonic to just name a few.
+We don't have Trader Joe's, Olive Garden, In-N-Out Burger to just name a few.
 You'll wind up spending more on shipping than the product itself if you decide you want to purchase something online from Kohl's or JC Pennys.

 Outrageous shipping costs